GotWoods/Setame/Readme.md

 - Delete Environment Set not working (I think because we are getting live events)
 - Delete Environment (will cascase to all children apps?)
 - Rename Environment (will cascade to all children apps?)
-- New Variable -> Ability to add values to it
-- Rename Variable on set
-- Duplicate Prevention
+- Duplicate Prevention (in progress)
 - History (in progress)
 - Copy Environment Set
+- Versioning

 Applications
 - Detach from Environment Set
 - Add custom environment above environment set
 - Applied Config
-- Globals not working
-- Duplicate Prevention
+- Duplicate Prevention (in progress)
-- History
+- History (in progress)
 - Copy Application
+- Host Based or Percentage Based Config.
+A certain percentage of clients can get a specific setting (this could be used for A/B testing)
+- Versioning

 Users
 - All of it